celestiaorg/CIPs/cips/cip-shwap_protocol.md

 [**RowID**](#rowid): A RowID of the Row Container.
 It MUST follow [RowID](#rowid) formatting and field validity rules.

-**RowHalf**: A two-dimensional variable size byte arrays representing left half of shares in the row.
-It MUST equal the number of Columns roots in [DAH][dah] divided by two.
+**RowHalf**: A two-dimensional variable size byte array representing left half of shares in the row.
+Its length MUST be equal to the number of Column roots in [DAH][dah] divided by two.
 These shares MUST only be from the left half of the row.
 The right half is computed using Leopard GF16 Reed-Solomon erasure-coding.
 Afterward, the [NMT][nmt] is built over both halves and the computed NMT root MUST be equal to the respective Row root in [DAH][dah].

 #### SampleID